Easy As Cookies

 Strawberries: Use fresh strawberries, not frozen, which often have an off taste and will make the scones soggy.
 Peak season strawberries are best, but scones are still tasty if they're not perfectly ripe yet.

-Cream: Despite the name, I often just use dairy milk.
+Cream: Despite the name, I usually just use dairy milk.

 Vanilla: Somehow enhances the strawberry and cream flavors.
 Don't skip it.

-Butter: Needs cold for the scones to hold their shape.
+Butter: Needs to be cold for the scones to hold their shape.
 I use unsalted butter; cut the table salt down to ⅛ teaspoon if you use salted butter.

 How to Make Strawberry and Cream Scones

-After cleaning your strawberries, cut the green tops and any white parts off.
-Set aside ⅔ cup (or around 100 grams) of your nicest, prettiest, most uniformly diced strawberries; these should be mixed in to your scone dough later.
+One: Cut the green tops and any white parts off the strawberries.
+Set aside ⅔ cup (or around 100 grams) of your prettiest diced strawberries; these should be mixed in to your scone dough later.

 In a bowl, butter has been cut into flour until it's the size of uneven, small crumbs.
 A pastry cutter rests inside the bowl with the mixture.

-One: Combine the flour, baking powder, and salt in a large mixing bowl.
-Use a pastry cutter or two knives (or your fingers) to cut the butter into the flour mixture, until it resembles small crumbs.
+Three: Combine the flour, baking powder, and salt in a large mixing bowl.
+Use a pastry cutter, like I do when I make Homemade Pie Crust, or your fingers to cut the butter into the flour mixture, until it resembles small crumbs.

 A mixture of pureed strawberries, cream, egg, vanilla, and sugar is stirred into a flour-butter mixture with a fork.

-Two: Use a fork to stir the pureed strawberry mixture into the flour-butter mixture.
-I use a fork instead of a spoon because it keeps the mixture loose and mixes it better.
+Four: Use a fork to stir the pureed strawberry mixture into the flour-butter mixture.
+A fork mixes better than a spoon because it keeps the mixture looser.

 Dough for scones has been stirred together until large clumps form.